PrExMe! Large Scale Prompt Exploration of Open Source LLMs for Machine Translation and Summarization Evaluation: Setup

-\senew{O}ur experiments \senew{are} in two phases on different datasets.
-By doing so, we want to alleviate statistical effects of our large prompt search.
+\paragraph{\revision{Datasets and phases}} We conduct our experiments in two phases on different datasets.
+By doing so, we want to mitigate statistical effects of our extensive prompt search.
 Also, it allows to evaluate selected prompts on full datasets, a task that would otherwise be too resource intensive, and to explore generalizability.